velislav-p/Stocks/README.md

 # Stocks
-A small project developer for uni, based on a list of requirements.
+A small project developed for uni, based on a list of requirements.

 It is built as a single page app without using any frameworks.
 It simulates a perpetual stream of stock prices and presents the changes visually.